False Confessions: A Look into What They Are and Their Historical Context

 Birth of the Reid Technique

 As a response to the backlash against the third degree, American law enforcement agencies began seeking more sophisticated and 'humane' methods of interrogation.
 One significant development was the Reid Technique, created by John E. Reid in the 1950s.
 The Reid Technique replaced physical coercion with psychological manipulation, focusing on creating a setting in which the suspect would feel more inclined to confess.
 The technique involves three primary stages: factual analysis, behavior analysis interview, and the Reid Nine Steps of Interrogation.
-Reid-style interrogation tactics and methods are ubiquitous in law enforcement and private sector curriculums across the United States.
+Reid-style interrogation tactics and methods are ubiquitous in law enforcement and private sector curricula across the United States.

-Although it initially gained widespread adoption and was seen as a revolutionary step forward, the Reid Technique itself has come under scrutiny for inducing false confessions, especially among vulnerable populations such as juveniles and individuals with cognitive impairments.
+Although it initially gained widespread adoption and was seen as a revolutionary step forward, the Reid Technique itself has come under scrutiny for extracting false confessions, especially among vulnerable populations such as juveniles and individuals with cognitive impairments.
 Researchers like Saul Kassin have pointed out that the Reid Technique's psychologically coercive tactics can lead to false confessions and have called for its reform.

 Conclusion

 Broedel, H. P. (2003).
 The Malleus Maleficarum.
-Oapen.org. https://library.oapen.org/bitstream/handle/20.500.12657/35002/341393.pdf?sequence=1&isAllowed=y
+Retrieved from Oapen.org. https://library.oapen.org/bitstream/handle/20.500.12657/35002/341393.pdf?sequence=1&isAllowed=y

 Fisher, R. P. & Geiselman, R. E.(1992).
 Memory-enhancing techniques for investigative interviewing: The cognitive interview.
 Charles C. Thomas Publisher.